Green Thumb Gardening – Vegetable Series

 The Green Thumb Gardening vegetable series will help you to keep your kitchen garden thriving!
 The series covers many aspects of vegetable gardening for a robust background in vegetable production.
 UW-Madison Extension educators and UW specialists will provide in-depth, practical information for the novice to the experienced gardener.
 Classes are recorded (except Vegetable Diseases) and handouts are provided for your further review after each session.

-January 9 – Planning the Vegetable Garden
+January 15 – Planning the Organic Vegetable Garden

-January 23 – Seed Starting
+January 22 – Seed Starting

 We will cover cultural techniques for growing various popular vegetables and will briefly discuss some specialized gardening techniques such as square foot, straw bale, and lasagna gardening.

-February 13 – Composting
+February 19 – Composting

 Compost bin

-February 27 – Vegetable Insect Management
+February 26 – Vegetable Insect Management

-March 6 – Weed Management
+March 5 – Vegetable Garden Weed Management

 Learn how to identify various common weeds in the vegetable garden and use their life cycles and other techniques to manage them.
 Cultural techniques will be stressed, but organic and traditional chemical control products will be briefly discussed as well.